 Jack pushed himself away from his desk and exhaled loudly as he walked over to his white board.
-He raised the ten by eight inch photo of Amber he just received in the mail and attached it to the whiteboard, beside the first two victims.
+He attached the ten by eight inch photo of Amber he just received to the whiteboard, beside the first two victims.
 It was an enlargement from Amber’s DMV photo.

 He stood for a moment and stared at the picture.
 His shoulders were noticeably rounded.
 The photo was symbolic of his inability to prevent Amber’s murder.
 It was a feeling of failure that he still struggled to accept.

 Jack stood back and rubbed his chin as he scanned the mounting collection of photos.
 Each girl displayed a 'before' and 'after' image.
 One image was happy and smiling at the camera lens, while the other, a gruesome crime scene photo, depicted the girls shortly after their bodies were discovered.

 Moving in what appeared to be slow motion, Jack picked up his white board marker from the board’s narrow tray.
 He lifted his eyes to Amber’s photo and paused briefly while he rubbed a thoughtful hand across his forehead.
 He then recorded the relevant known details relating to Amber’s murder underneath the copy of the 3rd cryptic letter.

 When he was done Jack stood back and again examined the photographs.
 His anger and frustration escalated.
 Intense anger rapidly replaced his overwhelming disappointment.
 Like an erupting volcano the rage and frustration surged from him in torrents.